 The pretty red building on the shore of Bow Lake is the historic Num-Ti-Jah Lodge, built in 1950.
 It still offers rooms, and you can step into the Bow Lake Cafe for a snack or a drink.

-One of most popular attractions along the Icefields Parkway, Peyto Lake has to be one of the most Instagrammable places on the planet.
+One of most popular attractions along the Icefields Parkway and one of Canada’s most beautiful lakes, Peyto Lake has to be one of the most Instagrammable places on the planet.
 With its unique shape and beautiful turquoise color when fully thawed, Peyto Lake will literally make your jaw drop in awe.

 You can park at the parking lot, and then walk the short trail up the hill to the lower lookout point, from where you get fabulous views of Peyto Lake from above.
 This is the best and most accessible viewpoint to appreciate the shape and color of this beautiful lake.